merlos/MapCache/README.md

     ...

     // First setup the your cache
     let config = MapCacheConfig(withTileUrlTemplate: "https://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png")

-    // Tell the map to use MapCache with the config map.useMapCache(withConfig: config)
+    // initialize the cache with our config mapCache = MapCache(withConfig: config)

+    // We tell the MKMapView to use our cache map.useCache(mapCache!)

     ...
 }